10 common social media marketing mistakes in pharma

 First: Create a social media marketing plan

-You should start by creating a list of tasks that follows a structure you could replicate, scale and sustain.
-Here I am not recommending any methodologies or tool as you could just take a piece of paper and get started with it but if you ask me, we are using Trello at the moment.
+It would help if you started by creating a list of tasks that follows a structure you could replicate, scale and sustain.
+Here I am not recommending any methodologies or tools as you could take a piece of paper and get started, but if you ask me, we are currently using Trello.

-Using this as an approach, your planning document should include:
+Using this as an approach, your planning document should include the following:

-An assessment of the current situation (both internally e.g. team capacity to manage SM channels, and externally such as competition, target audience etc.).
-I truly recommend having done a social media listening before as it does help get a helicopter view.
+Situation Analysis: An assessment of the current situation (internally, e.g. team capacity to manage SM channels, and externally such as competition, target audience etc.).
+I recommend having done social media listening before, as it does help get a helicopter view.

-: A list of SMART objectives to be achieved.
-Ask yourself what do you need to achieve and how running this initiative will solve your company group objectives or your brand must-win-battles.
+Objectives: A list of SMART objectives to be achieved.
+Ask yourself what you need to achieve and how running this initiative will solve your company group objectives or your brand’s must-win battles.

-A plan of how to get there based on insights about the audiences you are targeting and the content formats and types to engage your audience and hit your targets.
-Drafting a strategy means you can see the outcomes and slice the steps to go there safely.
-Yes, risks are there so you need to mitigate them at this level.
+Brand Strategy: A plan to get there based on insights about your target audiences and the content formats and types to engage your audience and hit your targets.
+Drafting a strategy means seeing the outcomes and slicing the steps to go there safely.
+Risks are there, so you need to mitigate them at this level.
 Don’t forget the boundaries of the web are languages and not countries.
-Keep that in mind when the strategy would be localised.
+Keep that in mind when the strategy is localised.

-: Which networks to use, how often to share content, who will be responsible, what content to share etc… For some, this is the fun part but this is also where you have to prepare the field for scalability.
-Going from 1K to 1M users in a community would use different tactics and resources.
+Tactics: Which networks to use, how often to share content, who will be responsible, what content to share etc. For some, this is the fun part, but this is also where you have to prepare the field for scalability.
+For example, going from 1K to 1M, users in a community would use different tactics and resources.
 Are you keeping this internally or externally?

-: Deliverables (what’s in and out of scope).
+Actions: Deliverables (what’s in and out of scope).
 At that stage, you need to be clear on what is asked to be done by your resources.
-This could be job descriptions, project scope of work for agencies …
+This could be job descriptions and project scope of work for agencies.

-: A set of benchmarks and KPIs to help analyse results, as well as a means of reporting against these.
-Don’t forget the governance of the activity as the fast pace of running social media would means you need to keep a short sight on what’s going on.
+Control: A set of benchmarks and KPIs to help analyse results and a means of reporting against these.
+Don’t forget the governance of the activity, as the fast pace of running social media would mean you need to keep a short sight of what’s happening.

-By formulating a thorough plan that works for your business, you can ensure that social media does not sit in isolation, is sustainable, and plays an important part in your customer experience
+By formulating a thorough plan that works for your business, you can ensure that social media does not sit in isolation, is sustainable, and plays an integral part in your customer experience

 2. Limited understanding of the audience